 - Baking powder: Helps the cornbread dough rise during baking.

 - 6 to 8-quart Instant Pot

 How to Make Instant Pot Cornbread

 This recipe is for a 6-cup bundt pan that fits inside a 6 or 8 quart Instant Pot.
 I’ve found that a regular cake pan makes it difficult for the batter to cook through in the middle, so I would not substitute the bundt pan for a regular pan.
 If you do, you will need to increase the cook time.

-If you’re making this recipe from a box, mix together the box mix, milk, and egg in a mixing bowl.
+If you’re making this recipe from a box (I recommend making Jiffy corn bread in the Instant Pot), mix together the box mix, milk, and egg in a mixing bowl.
 Whisk until fully combined.

 If making from scratch, whisk the egg in a mixing bowl.
 Add the buttermilk and oil.
 Whisk until combined.
 Then add all of the dry ingredients to the bowl and fold it all in until it’s all incorporated.

 Pour the batter into the 6-cup silicon bundt pan.
 If you’re using a metal bundt pan, spray the inside first so the cake doesn’t stick.
 This isn’t necessary for a silicon pan.

 Pour one cup of water into the bottom of the Instant Pot (use two cups for an 8-quart Instant Pot).
 Set the bundt pan on the trivet and use the handles to lower the trivet and pan into the inner pot.
 It’s not necessary to cover the cake with tin foil.

 Lock on the lid and set the vent to sealing.
 Cook on high pressure for 35 minutes.
 This is equivalent to pressing the Cake preset button, if you want to give that a go.